RehabAbotalep/RehabAbotalep.github.io/_posts/2023-10-21-process-migration.md

 `process-migrator`

+**NOTES:**

-**NOTE:** You can also specify the following switches:
+1. You can also specify the following switches:

    - `--mode=<migrate (default)/import/export>`: Choose the migration mode.
    - `--config=<your-configuration-file-path>`: Specify the path to your configuration file.

+2. When running the command from the configuration file location, it is optional to specify the configuration file path.
+If the configuration file is located elsewhere, you should add its path using the `--config` switch.
+The full command would then be: `process-migrator --config=<your-configuration-file-path>`.

+3. The tool's default mode is migrate, so it is optional to specify it.
+However, if you intend to use the tool for import or export only, you should specify the mode using the `--mode` switch.
+The complete command would be: `process-migrator --mode=import/export`.

+**Migration Process:**

-The tool will first export the Source process template into a JSON file and then import it into the Target organization.
+1. The tool will start by exporting the Source process template to a JSON file.

-Check all work item types and their fields, states, and rules to make sure everything migrated successfully.
+2. Subsequently, it will import the exported template into the Target organization.

 ![Migrated](/assets/images/process-migration/13-process-migrated-successfully.png)

+**Verification:**

+1. Once the migration is successfully completed, you can review all work item types.
+2. Verify that their fields, states, and rules have been migrated successfully.

 Here are the Target organization processes before and after the Migration: